lsuxrstudio/xrstudioguides/op1-checklist/README.md

 - [ ] Double check that switchboard has the correct config loaded

+- [ ] Check p4 set on both operator and render node to make sure they are correct

 - [ ] Make sure switchboard listerner is running

 - [ ] Kill multplayer session window